 The museum has limited English explanations but there is a man on hand to answer your questions and you can sample some coca products.
 There's also a really cute coffee/tea shop upstairs.

-eat and drink at our favourite places
+eat and drink at our favourite places in la paz

-As we were enjoying the city so much, plus the fact that we had to extend our stay because of a national strike shutting down all road transport (not that uncommon an occurrence in Bolivia - find out more here), we spent a fare bit of time trying to find nice places to eat.
+As we were enjoying the city so much, plus the fact that we had to extend our stay because of a national strike shutting down all road transport (not that uncommon an occurrence in Bolivia - find out more here), we spent a fair bit of time trying to find nice places to eat.
 Here are our favourites:

 Mozarella Pizza: So good and affordable, we visited it four times!
 The portions are huge, the price is low and the pizza is very very tasty.
 Be sure to leave a napkin with your details under the table!